Kiru671/Portfolio/README.md

 ![Project EFB](https://github.com/user-attachments/assets/1746bb70-e1dc-4ff8-9736-4c6baaf3596a)

 - **Description**: A group project focusing on traversal with glide/flight mechanics.
 I managed the movement logic using a state machine design pattern.
+- **What I Learned**: I learned about and used the state machine pattern for the first time in the movement script to handle transition to between movement states such as ground movement, falling movement, gliding etc.
 - **Scripts**: [OOP Work and Movement Logic](https://github.com/Kiru671/EFB_Scripts)
 - **Video**: [![Watch the video](https://img.youtube.com/vi/qzQkWC-rh-Q/default.jpg)](https://youtu.be/qzQkWC-rh-Q?si=um-Q7rwCQgm69dyF&t=208)